 Dallas has a giant eyeball right in the heart of Downtown Dallas off of Main Street.
 The eyeball is gated, but it is massive like the state of Texas so you’re able to get a great photo with this odd structure.

 Americano serves up exquisite bowls of freshly made pasta if you get hungry wandering downtown.
 My favorite dish to order when there is their Bolognese Pappardelle which consists of pecorino, focaccia, and Calabrian chili.

 Zenna on Akard Street will appease your craving for flavorful Thai and Japanese cuisine.
 If you’re spending your 24 hours in Dallas on the weekend expect a long wait to be seated.

-The Bishop Arts District is a fun places to visit during your one day in Dallas.
-This charming neighborhood is brimming with gems such as adorable antiques shops, funky souvenir stores, and trendy boutiques.
+The Bishop Arts District is a fun place to visit during your one day in Dallas.
+This charming neighborhood is brimming with gems such as adorable antique shops, funky souvenir stores, and trendy boutiques.

 Places To Visit in Bishop Arts District: